 - be accountable and accept responsibility for all aspects of their research;

 - honesty in the conduct and communication of research;

 - objectivity and openness;

-- duty of care;
+- due diligence and duty of care;

 - fairness in giving credit and appropriate acknowledgement; and